-To enable auto-merging, a Site Admin can navigate to the Configure > Organization page and toggle the feature on.
 Only candidates and prospects with identical email addresses will be merged.
-If an email matches two different unmerged profiles, we will assess the names of each one to see if there is an identical match with the new applicant's name and merge with this one.
-If both the old profiles have identical email addresses and identical names (or identical emails and names that don't match the new applicant at all), the profile that has the most recent activity (emailed, moved stages, rejected, etc.) will be chosen.
+If an email matches two different un-merged profiles in the system, Greenhouse will assess the names of each existing profile to see if there is an identical match with the new applicant's name and merge any exact match.
+If both preexisting profiles have identical email addresses and identical names (or identical emails and names that don't match the new applicant at all), the profile that has the most recent activity (emailed, moved stages, rejected, etc.) will be chosen and merged with the new applicant.

-When deciding which criteria to use when combining profiles, we identified a number of ambiguous cases where merging seemed like it would cause more pain and frustration than it saved, so we opted not to automatically merge in these situations.
+When deciding which criteria to use when combining profiles, Greenhouse has identified a number of ambiguous cases where merging profiles seemed like it would cause more pain and frustration than it saved, so we opted not to automatically merge in these situations.
+For more information on cases where we do not auto-merge, please click here.

 Cases Where We Do Not Merge